bilal2vec/L2/README.md

 # Quick start

 Add `l2 = "1.0.3"` to your `Cargo.toml` file and add the following to `main.rs`

+> Note: L2 will by default use Apple's `acclerate` BLAS library on macOS
+> You can also change the BLAS library that you want to use yourself.
+Take a look at the [`blas-src`](https://crates.io/crates/blas-src) crate for more information

 ```rust
 use l2::tensor::*;